Friday Night Lights Plays of the Night

 Check out the top plays from Friday night’s action under the lights!

 DULUTH, MN.
-(Northern News Now) -After a great week of high school football across Minnesota and Wisconsin, here are our plays of the night!
+(Northern News Now) -After a great week of high school football and college hockey across Minnesota and Wisconsin, here are our plays of the night!

-Alexis Beckett’s Play of the Night: Rock Ridge’s Rory-Cope Robinson Double-Pass TD
+Alexis Beckett’s Play of the Night: Duluth Denfeld’s Taye Manns 50-Yard Rushing TD

-Alexis Bass’ Pop Off Play of the Night: Esko’s Koi Perich Displays Dominant Run
+Alexis Bass’ Pop Off Play of the Night: UMD’s Mannon McMahon’s 2nd of 4 Goals vs. LIU

 Click here to download the Northern News Now app or our Northern News Now First Alert weather app.